Prajwalchoudhari48/M3_Wiper-Control-System/1_Requirements/README.md

 # 4'W and 1'H
--  WHY - To keep the windsheild clean enough to get clear vision view at all times.
+-  WHY - To keep the windsheild clean to get clear vision view at all times.

 -  WHAT - It is wiper control system which is generally deployed in all the automobiles in order to ensure safety for the drivers during rainy conditions.

--  WHEN - It is recommended to operate during dust or rain.
+-  WHEN - It is used to operate during dust or rain.

--  WHERE - It is an arrangement which is present in the windsheild of the automobile.
+-  WHERE -Anywhere the user wants to use the feautures provided..

 -  HOW - It is implemented with the help of STM32 with the desired operation of changing  speeds according to the rainfall intensity.